squidfunk/mkdocs-material/docs/tutorials/blogs/basic.md

 can do this is to have a related links section.
 The blog plugin can create one for you if you provide link targets in your page header:

-!!! example "Add a related links section <!-- md:sponsors -->"
+!!! example "Add a related links section"

     Add the following to a blog post: